-3.7 MASONRY JOINT REINFORCEMENT
+2.18 MASONRY JOINT REINFORCEMENT

 - A. General: Provide continuous masonry joint reinforcement as indicated.
-Install entire length of longitudinal side rods in mortar with a minimum cover of 5/8 inch on exterior side of walls, 1/2 inch elsewhere.
+Install entire length of longitudinal side rods in mortar with a minimum cover of 5/8 inch on exterior side of walls, $\frac{1}{2}$ inch elsewhere.
 Lap reinforcement a minimum of 6 inches. - 1.
-Space reinforcement not more than 16 inches o.c. - 2.
-Space reinforcement not more than 8 inches o.c. in foundation walls and parapet walls. - 3.
-Provide reinforcement not more than 8 inches above and below wall openings and extending 12 inches beyond openings. - a.
-Reinforcement above is in addition to continuous reinforcement. - B. Cut or interrupt joint reinforcement at control and expansion joints, unless otherwise indicated. - C. Provide continuity at corners and wall intersections by using prefabricated "L" and "T" sections.
+Space reinforcement not more than 16 inches o.c. - B. Cut or interrupt joint reinforcement at control and expansion joints, unless otherwise indicated. - C. Provide continuity at corners and wall intersections by using prefabricated "L" and "T" sections.
 Cut and bend reinforcing units as directed by manufacturer for continuity at returns, offsets, column fireproofing, pipe enclosures, and other special conditions.

-3.8 ANCHORING MASONRY TO STRUCTURAL MEMBERS
+2.19 ANCHORING MASONRY TO STRUCTURAL MEMBERS

-- A. Anchor masonry to structural members where masonry abuts or faces structural members to comply with the following: - Provide an open space not less than 1 inch in width between masonry and structural member, unless otherwise indicated.
+- A. Anchor masonry to structural members where masonry abuts or faces structural members to comply with the following: - 1.
+Provide an open space not less than 1 inch in width between masonry and structural member, unless otherwise indicated.
 Keep open space free of mortar or other rigid materials. - 2.
 Anchor masonry to structural members with flexible anchors embedded in masonry joints and attached to structure. - 3.
 Space anchors as indicated, but not more than 24 inches o.c. vertically and 36 inches o.c. horizontally.